 On this page:

 Whatever you do in IntelliJ IDEA, you do that in the context of a project.
 A project is an organizational unit that represents a complete software solution.
+It serves as a basis for coding assistance, bulk refactoring, coding style consistency, etc.

 Your finished product may be decomposed into a series of discrete, isolated modules, but it's a project definition that brings them together and ties them into a greater whole.